zenna/canyoupleaseappreciatethis/_posts/2023-02-20-rekindled_by_friendship.md

 layout: post
 ---

 Two mornings ago I dreamed that the stars had jostled from their normal places, and some had turned red or yellow.
-THey were vibrating ominously, and I felt alone in my concerns, trudging across a shaky bridge through a dark crumbling cityscape to check in on friends who, when I found them, seemed unphased.
+They were vibrating ominously, and I felt alone in my concerns, trudging across a shaky bridge through a dark crumbling cityscape to check in on friends who, when I found them, seemed unphased.

 I scrolled the internet for many jetlagged hours, and disliked myself for it, and prayed, if that's what you call it, that I'd find a way out of this passive numbed-out passtime and back to feeling, creating, communing.